 Getting archives to respond to requests is often hit-or-miss, as most aren’t staffed to do research for clients.
 Your best bet is to hire a professional researcher who’s familiar with the archives and the language.
 Be sure to ask for references and check credentials before hiring a pro.
 You could look for one through the Association of Professional Genealogists member directory or a service like Russian Ancestry Research Services.

-Adapted from the December 2006 issue of Family Tree Magazine.
+A version of this article appeared in the December 2006 issue of Family Tree Magazine.